Tanzu-Solutions-Engineering/tanzu-platform-workshop/advanced-topics/helm-charts-dockerfiles.md

 Navigate to your Space in Tanzu Platform UI (`Application Space -> Spaces -> Your helm-app space`) and click View Details

-On the Space you will see a Space URL: podinfo.fqdn.com.
-This is where you application is publically available via HTTPRoute.
+On the Space you will see a `Space URL: podinfo.fqdn.com` This is where you application is publically available via HTTPRoute.
 You can also see this same information undeer Ingress & Egress.
 Open this link in your web browser to visit the Podinfo site.

 ![Helm Space URL](../images/helm-space-url.png)